vanja55555/tryanglist.com/site/content/post/brewing-chemex.md

 unable to hear all the losers.

-In addition, since the pool of competition is closed for all those ‘small people’ it
+When the pool of competition is closed for all those ‘small people’ it

 is, by far, much harder to become ‘big’.

-Maybe there is a really good kid in this Red Star club that is (yet to be)
+Maybe there is a really good kid in Red Star club that is (yet to be)

-discovered and that could at this very moment kick some Manchester kids butt.
+discovered and that could, at this very moment, score the goal for Manchester United.

 But England’s never been so close, yet further away.

-‘Let’s do some work.’
+_‘Let’s do some work.’_

 My father closed the newspapers.